shelbyedmonds/artsy/README.md

    * (5 points) The <code>doVerticalStripes</code> method is implemented correctly.
    * (5 points) The <code>getMinDimension</code> method is implemented correctly.

+   __Note:__ The actual grading rubric will involve testing each of the items above in discrete parts so that partial credit can be earned.

 #### (60 points) Implement a graphical user interface in Swing that resembles and functions like the one described in the "User Interface" section of this document.
 The entry point to your program must be in the <code>main</code> method of the <code>cs1302.p2.Driver</code> class.

    * (20 points) The menu bar works as described in this document.
    * (20 points) The tool bar works as described in this document.
    * (20 points) The image panels work as described in this document.

+   __Note:__ Your program should not crash.
+Exceptions and errors should be handled so that the user experience is not hindered.
+If an error or exception cannot be handled, a user should first be notified of error, then the program t should exit.

+   __Note:__ The actual grading rubric will involve testing each of the items above in discrete parts so that partial credit can be earned.

 #### Update the <code>README.md</code> in your project directory (this file) to
     contain the following information at the top of the file (updating it with